bitcoinwspectrum/mn_install/README.md

 You can check to see if it updated to the onion address in the VPS using:
 ./bws-cli masternode status

 <h1> Like this?
-Show your love for BWS by supporting BWS development </h1>  B
+Show your love for BWS by supporting BWS development </h1>

 BWS - CmPSmZv9FYmkduCNXJa7A8QFmgaTbrrtu5